 But what are the incentives for getting it right – and what are the returns you'd see soonest?

 Look but don't touch

-Although many organisations admit they're a long way from mastering strategic procurement, they can see the business benefits – tantalisingly close, but just out of reach.
+Although many organizations admit they're a long way from mastering strategic procurement, they can see the business benefits – tantalisingly close, but just out of reach.

-Research found that almost 80% of organisations could recognise untapped opportunities for maximising efficiency through strategic procurement.
+Research found that almost 80% of organizations could recognize untapped opportunities for maximizing efficiency through strategic procurement.
 In fact, 61% could see 'many' possibilities ahead of them.
 So where are those quick wins to be found?

 Respondents were asked to select their best opportunity for realising rapid and direct cost savings through strategic procurement.
 From the choices presented, here's how people voted:

 Almost two thirds of organizations (62%) reckoned that quick wins could be achieved by reducing purchasing costs from improved supplier agreements and the greater use of those contracts.

 People's instincts are correct because strategic procurement can deliver the answers.
 Reducing purchasing costs from improved supplier agreements can be achieved by avoiding bad sourcing processes and replacing them with state-of-the-art sourcing that combines the right tools and expertise.